rwpalmer/DFPlay/README.md

 This is a great program for initial testing of the DFPlayer ... to make sure your wiring is correct.

+#### PlaySD-timer.ino
+A second version of  PlaySD.ino where the manageDevice() method is run via a timer, and not in loop().

-##### For the remaining examples folders and tracks need to be named based on DFPlayer requirements.
+##### For the remaining examples, folders and tracks need to be named based on DFPlayer requirements.
 For details, refer to the "*How DFPlay plays tracks, and Media Requirements*" topic within the DFPlay QuickStart Guide.

 #### PlaySelection.ino
 Plays individual selections, where each selection can play individual tracks, folders, or everything on the media.
 Again, no programming is involved.
 Selections are entered via a Particle Function and the Particle Console.